Stress-less solution: Make

 Clearing the Mind Clutter

-1. If you want to balance your energy, research says the color blue instills a sense of calm.
+1. If you want to balance your energy, research says the

-: Now that its spring, take some time to stare at the blue sky.
+Try this: Now that its spring, take some time to stare at the blue sky.
 Not only will the blue calm you but the clouds, according to researchers, will remind your subconscious about the importance of staying “light”.
 The image of the infinite skies will remind you of infinite possibilities.

-2. Being around animals is known cure for calming nerves and clearing mental clutter.
+2. Being around animals is known cure for calming nerves and

 Try this: Do some heavy petting!